PSCAP:(8) System Administration Utilities PSCAP:(8)

 pscap - a program to see capabilities

 pscap is a program that prints out a report of process capabilities.
-If the application has any capabilities, it will be in the report with the exception of init.
-By giving the -a command line option, init will be included, too.
+If the application has any capabilities, it will be in the report.
 By giving a pid with the -p command line option, only the process specified with the pid is reported.
 If a process is not in the report, it has dropped all capabilities.
 If the process has partial capabilities, it is further examined to see if it has an open-ended bounding set.
 If this is found to be true, a '+' symbol is added.
-If the process has ambient capabilities, a '@' symbols is added.
+If the process has ambient capabilities, an '@' symbol is added.

 The command name in the output may be followed by an asterisk mark (*).
 This mark denotes processes which run in child user namespaces (relative to the user namespace of pscap itself).